This is a listing of characters in the court of King Aegon II Targaryen in A Song of Ice and Fire.

 - The Dreaded: Because he rode the strongest dragon in Westeros, fighting him alone was pretty much a death sentence.
 In the later part of the war, he spent months terrorizing the Riverlands, burning towns and castles to ash then disappearing before anyone could confront him.
-The riverlords were constantly begging Queen Rhaenyra to bring her dragons to stop him, until at last she sent Prince Daemon and Nettles to Maidenpool to search for him.
+The Riverlords were constantly begging Queen Rhaenyra to bring her dragons to stop him, until she finally sent Prince Daemon and Nettles to Maidenpool to search for him.

 - Dude, Where's My Respect?: Aemond apparently came back from Storm's End expecting praise for convincing House Baratheon to back Aegon...and instead got chewed out by his mother and grandfather for single-handedly destroying any chance of peaceful negotiation with Rhaenyra and her supporters.
 He got the "hero's welcome" he wanted shortly afterwards, however, from his brother Aegon II.

 - Establishing Character Moment: His reaction learning his father is dead:Aemond: Is Aegon king... or must we kneel and kiss the old whore's cunny?